 Summer ( June, July, August)

 Summer in Oahu is pretty much as you would expect, being the warmest and driest season.
 However the temperature never really gets out of control.
 While it can feel very warm it rarely gets up too high.
-Cooling sea breeze’s keep things reasonable even on the hottest days.
+The cooling sea breeze keeps things reasonable even on the hottest days.
 Although in the City things can get a bit stifling.
 Rain can be expected most days but, expect it to be brief.
-Any shower will feel more like a blessing in Honolulu.
+Any shower will feel more like a blessing in Honolulu, and earn the charming nickname, “little blessings”.

-The Summer months are busy as you would expect, so expect attractions to be booked, queues long and prices high. there is no chance of any whale watching either which can be disappointing.
+The Summer months are busy as you would expect, so expect attractions to be booked, queues long, and prices high.
+There is no chance of any whale watching either which can be disappointing.
 Really despite having arguably the best weather Summer really doesn’t have that much going for it compared to the other seasons.
-It is still a great time to be on the Island though.
+It is still a great time to be on the Island though, and the most popular, mainly due to having the most stable weather.

 Winter (December, January, February)

 Winter is the coldest, rainiest season so you may be surprised to hear it’s also one of the busiest!
 Why?
-Because cold and rainy Hawaiian style is probably very different to what you are used to!
-Most days are still very warm, dry and sunny.
+Because cold and rainy Hawaiian style is probably very different from what you are used to!
+Most days are still very warm, dry, and sunny.
 Oahu is genuinely a year-round beach destination.
-It is also very popular with people trying to get some respite from their own genuinely cold winters, Northern Americans and Canadians flock to Hawaiian Sun in the winter as their winters bite.
-As do the Humpback whales who head down from the artic to sun themselves in Hawaii’s balmy waters.
+It is also very popular with people trying to get some respite from their own genuinely cold winters, Northern Americans and Canadians flock to the Hawaiian Sun in the winter as their winters bite.
+Humpback whales also flock here, heading down from the artic to sun themselves in Hawaii’s balmy waters.

 If you can stomach the crowds and the price hikes Winter is a fabulous season to visit.